o01qw/SharpeBoost/README.md

 # SharpeBoost

 **SharpeBoost** is a custom Gradient Boosting algorithm designed specifically for financial time-series forecasting.
 Unlike standard boosting libraries (XGBoost, LightGBM) that minimize generic loss functions like MSE or LogLoss, SharpeBoost directly optimizes the **Sharpe Ratio** of the resulting trading strategy, accounting for transaction costs.
-(Greedy heuristic)

 ## Key Features